Noiredd/Filmatyk/readme/HOWITWORKS.md

 ### Note on the language

-This document aims to explain the mechanisms behind *fw-local* and the structure of its code.
+This document aims to explain the mechanisms behind *Filmatyk* and the structure of its code.
 Even though this project is aimed at Polish-speaking users, the entire code has been written in English.
 Consequently, this document is also in English, in order to avoid the discomfort of translating concepts named in the code in English.

 ### The general idea

-*fw-local* allows retrieving user's movie ratings from their filmweb.pl profile, and displaying them in an easy to browse/sort/filter manner.
+*Filmatyk* allows retrieving user's movie ratings from their filmweb.pl profile, and displaying them in an easy to browse/sort/filter manner.
-The two crucial components that allow this are: the Filmweb API (for scraping of user pages - [`filmweb.py`](fw-local/filmweb.py)) and the GUI (for displaying the results - [`gui.py`](fw-local/gui.py)), which are bound together using a database (storing the ratings as objects - [`database.py`](fw-local/database.py)) and a presenter (responsible for post-processing the results - [`presenter.py`](fw-local/presenter.py)).
+The two crucial components that allow this are: the Filmweb API (for scraping of user pages - [`filmweb.py`](../filmatyk/filmweb.py)) and the GUI (for displaying the results - [`gui.py`](../filmatyk/gui.py)), which are bound together using a database (storing the ratings as objects - [`database.py`](../filmatyk/database.py)) and a presenter (responsible for post-processing the results - [`presenter.py`](../filmatyk/presenter.py)).
 Movies (TODO: series and games) are stored as *items*.
-Each item is an object of a special type system ([`containers.py`](fw-local/containers.py)) Each of those objects represents a single *item* (movie, series, game), and contains some general information about it.
+Each item is an object of a special type system ([`containers.py`](../filmatyk/containers.py)) Each of those objects represents a single *item* (movie, series, game), and contains some general information about it.
 These objects can also store some user-dependent information, such as rating with comment, or if it's wanted-to-watch.